aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

 In addition to the **threaded** controllers described above, ``aiosmtpd`` also provides the following **UNthreaded** controllers:

-* :class:`UnthreadedController` -- the unthreaded version of :class:`Controller`
+* :class:`~aiosmtpd.controller.UnthreadedController` -- the unthreaded version of :class:`~aiosmtpd.controller.Controller`
-* :class:`UnixSocketUnthreadedController` -- the unthreaded version of :class:`UnixSocketController`
+* :class:`~aiosmtpd.controller.UnixSocketUnthreadedController` -- the unthreaded version of :class:`~aiosmtpd.controller.UnixSocketController`

 These classes are considered *advanced* classes, because you'll have to manage the event loop yourself.